 Once the majority of the corollas are open, it is then the best time to harvest for drying displayed bunches or wreath making.
 I chose to harvest for drying and displaying purposes, so I harvested when the plant was in full bloom.

-Step 1: Start by cutting the lavender stems as low as possible.
+When harvesting lavender, start by cutting the lavender stems as low as possible.
 The more stem you cut, the more stem you have to work with once your lavender has dried.
 Pro Tip: you don’t have to worry about being too aggressive with the plant.
 Lavender is extremely hardy and can take a beating.

-Step 2: Cut about as much as can fit in your hand, then tie it off with some twine or a rubber band.
+Cut about as much as can fit in your hand, then tie it off with some twine or a rubber band.
 The bunches can be as big or as little as you prefer.

-Step 3: Hang to dry in a warm, dry area that does not get sunshine.
+Hang to dry in a warm, dry area that does not get sunshine.
 Sunshine will take away the fragrance of the lavender.
 The lavender will need somewhere around 2-4 weeks of drying in order to make sure that all the stalks have dried all the way through.

-Step 4: Use in whatever ways you see fit.
+Use in whatever ways you see fit.
 Decorate your bathroom, make a beautiful wreath or cook some lavender tea bread (recipe below.)
 Lavender provides a host of uses.
 If you are using for soaps, teas, or cooking, you will need to remove the corollas from the stalk.
 This will provide the most fragrance and flavor.

 Related Blog Posts:

 Take a moment to consider all the uses that lavender provides.
 Dry some lavender and adorn your home with it.
 Or, plant a bush in your backyard and watch it thrive.
 Honey bees love it, and you don’t have to do a ton of work to keep it happy.
-What have you used lavender for?
-Leave a comment and let me know!

 Interested in some amazing Lavender Tea Bread?
 Check out the recipe below: